chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-The following elements of your single cell dataset are required.
-One of the prerequisites for contributing data to the portal is that you have these components represented as an `anndata` object (more on that in the next section).
-Note that, in addition to the following, other representations of the expression matrix (alternative normalization, SCTransform, corrected counts from SCTransform or background correction) can all be stored as `layers` your anndata object.
+The elements described below are required to be represented as an `anndata` object (more on that in the next section) for submission to the cellxgene data portal.
+Note that, in addition to the following, other representations of the expression matrix (alternative normalizations, SCTransform, corrected counts from SCTransform or background corrected counts) can all be stored as `layers` your anndata object (as long as they maintain the same dimensionality of the main expression matrix used for visualization).

-- count matrix (except for certain assays)
+- raw count matrix (except for certain assays such as scATACseq)
 - normalized expression matrix used for visulization
-- cell level metadata
+- cell level metadata (barcodes, cell type, tissue of origin, etc.)
 - variable/feature level metadata (not required)
 - embedding (at least one required, UMAP, tSNE, spatial, PCA)

 <br/>